xtrime-ru/antizapret-vpn-docker/README.md

    b) create fake address from 10.244.0.0/15 subnet
    c) create iptables rule to forward all packets from fake ip to real ip.
 5) Fake IP is sent in DNS response to client
-6) All vpn tunnels configured with split tunneling.
+6) VPN tunnels configured with split tunneling.
 Only traffic to 10.244.0.0/15 subnet is routed through VPN.

 # Installation